farzher/Database-Job-Queue/README.md

 ### Job Queue Experiment
-This project is unfinished, do not use it
+This project is unfinished, do not use it.
-It's similar to something like RabbitMQ, but a lot more *powerful* This is for *LOW BANDWIDTH & IMPORTANT jobs*
+It's similar to something like RabbitMQ, but a lot more **powerful**.
+This is for **LOW BANDWIDTH & IMPORTANT jobs**.
-This is *not for sending emails*
+This is **not for sending emails**.
-This *is for* dealing with complex multi-stage jobs with *high failure* chance *Logging* is supported well, so you can tell exactly what happened if things go wrong You can attach *arbitrary information* to jobs, like a user_id, to keep track of who's doing what without cluttering your main database
+This **is for** dealing with complex multi-stage jobs with **high failure** chance.
+**Logging** is supported well, so you can tell exactly what happened if things go wrong.
+You can attach **arbitrary information** to jobs, like a user_id, to keep track of who's doing what without cluttering your main database.

 ## Example Usage
 TODO